yojoe/go-raml/README.md

 **v0.2**

 * OAuth 2.0 support
+* Possibility to generate a default server implementation to MongoDB

+**v0.3**

 * Generation of a new RAML specification file

-**v0.3**
+**v0.4**

 * Update of a RAML specification file